 Lorry I. Lokey, philanthropist and former owner of Business Wire, a news release service, established this scholarship in 2007.
 His goal was to attract the best and brightest young minds to the UO, and provide a catalyst for developing outstanding future leaders for the journalism and communication industries.
 Its purpose is to provide support for the School of Journalism and allow a student with great potential the chance to succeed.

-Alan Maltun is a 1974 graduate of the School of Journalism and Communication and works in the communication business.
-He ran Maltun Communications for many years before joining Abernathy MacGregor Group, Inc. in 2008.
+Alan Maltun is a 1974 graduate of the School of Journalism and Communication.
+A former Los Angeles Times reporter, he founded Maltun Communications and worked for many years as a public relations consultant before joining Abernathy MacGregor in 1998.
 The Alan and Gail Maltun News/Editoral Scholarship was created to provide support for a student of notable scholastic achievement with a focus news journalism in the SOJC.

 Dr. Maxwell led a very successful career as a copywriter at agencies in California before she joined the University of Oregon as an Associate Professor of Advertising.
 She took on the role of the Allen Hall Advertising advisor, and began research on the emergence of account planning in the U.S. This led her to create the first account planning class to be taught at a major university.
 She created this scholarship to be awarded to students who have shown distinctive merit in their work with Allen Hall Advertising.

 Joyce McHolick and her husband, William, established this scholarship before she passed away.
 It is awarded to an academically outstanding senior in advertising and public relations who exudes an altruistic nature and is committed to volunteerism.
 The scholarship recipient must have earned and must maintain a 3.50 or better GPA in all courses at the UO.
 The student must carry a minimum of 14 credit hours during each term that he or she utilizes the scholarship.